An elephant, which was halfway through crossing the Teesta at

 near the Teesta Barrage owing to the rising water,” said Bidhan Roy, a

-to the swelling river but a possible quick sand at the spot could have
+only stuck owing to the swelling river but possible quicksand at the

 Senior foresters, including Sumita Ghatak, conservator of forests,

 wildlife, northern circle, and P R Pradhan, Baikunthapur divisional

 forest officer, besides Teesta Barrage executive engineer Shyamal

 Ghosal reached the spot.
 The forest department spoke to the Teesta